muppet9010/factorio-muppet-streamer/README.md

 - While activated the player will loose control over their weapons targetign and firing behaviour.
 - While activated the player can not change active gun via the switch to next weapon key.
 - The player isn't prevented from removing the gun/ammo from their equipment slots as this isn't simple to do.
 However, this is such an active countering of the mods behaviour.
+- The flamethrower is yours and so any of your damage upgrades will affect it.

 Give Weapon & Ammo